mllam/mllam-data-prep/README.md

 pdm install
 ```

-All the linting is handelled by `pre-commit` which can be setup to automatically be run on each `git commit` by installing the git commit hook:
+All the linting is handled by `pre-commit` which can be setup to automatically be run on each `git commit` by installing the git commit hook:

 ```bash
 pdm run pre-commit install